 Compost piles need air and moisture.
 Water may need to be added to keep a pile moist or your compost may need to be protected from rain to prevent your pile from becoming too wet.

 Turning the pile helps provide air to the pile and will help the composting process to occur faster.
 Turned once per week your compost may be ready in a month or so.
+In my composting classes I teach 5 ways to make compost including one way to compost right in your garden with worms.

 To learn more about composting including various methods for outdoor and indoor composting sign up for my free gardening lessons and weekly garden tips and/or check my calendar for classes or schedule a class.